bgrohman/nvim-keymapper/readme.md

 ## Why?

 I created nvim-keymapper as a replacement for Telescope's built-in keymaps picker.
 I wanted something that only shows my custom keymaps and will also show a short documentation string that I can use to help remember what some of the mappings do.
-The documentation strings are also searchable in the Telescope picker.
+The documentation strings are also searchable in the Telescope picker, and the picker uses highlight groups to distinguish sections.

 ## Install